A tripping circuit breaker can be frustrating – and dangerous. Those flickering lights and dark rooms could pose a fire risk.

-If your circuit breaker is tripping frequently, it can be as frustrating as it is dangerous.
-An overloaded circuit can leave you with unreliable power and may also pose a fire risk.
-If you notice your lights flickering or if you’ve lost power to a part of your home, you’ll probably need to call an electrician to fix your problem, since working with electricity can be highly dangerous.
+If you’ve lost power to a part of your home, you’ll probably need to call a professional, since working with electricity can be highly dangerous.
 However, there are a few simple ways to identify the source of your problem and potentially fix it on your own.

 Having a problem with your circuit breaker?

 Contact Bell Solar & Electrical Systems for emergency electrical services.

 A circuit breaker is a component in a circuit that moderates the flow of electricity through it.
 Circuit breakers help protect homes and buildings from electrical issues and damage.
 On a one-line house wiring circuit diagram, a circuit breaker will typically appear as a break in the line.

 What Is Happening When a Circuit Breaker Trips?

 When a circuit breaker trips, too much electricity is trying to move through the circuit at once, causing the circuit breaker to literally break the circuit.
 Too much electricity passing through a circuit can overheat the electrical wiring in your home or electrical devices, which can cause a fire or electrocution.
 It’s vital to find out what’s causing your circuit breaker to trip so you can prevent anything dangerous from happening.